mediasp/hold/README.md

 The advantage being that in the former case, the new property will only get set on the in-memory object if the update succeeds, and the repo will only update the specified properties not all of them.

 The other thing is the approach taken in the latter example may not scale up to more complex scenarios, where you expect to make a bunch of changes to an in-memory object graph and then persist them all in one go with 'store'.
 There is some support for this in the one_to_many, many_to_many etc mappers, but the general case is quite hard, and you really need a full-on Unit Of Work pattern to do a rigorous job of it where it guarantees to persist all changes to an object graph in the right order.
-So for now if you encounter problems along these lines, eg with callbacks not running in the right order, take it as a sign that you may just need to be more fine-grained and explicit in the way you're updating your subobjects.
+So for now if you encounter problems along these lines, e.g. with callbacks not running in the right order, take it as a sign that you may just need to be more fine-grained and explicit in the way you're updating your subobjects.
 Better take on this deffo part of the longer-term TODO.

 Note, you can also use a model object or other hash-like thing as an update, in which case it will update any properties which are defined and present (has_key?) on the update model: